-Zoë Polk is the Executive Director of the East Bay Community Law Center, leading the organization in its mission of promoting justice and building a more equitable community through responsive anti-poverty legal services for low-income people and hands-on training for the next generation of social justice advocates.
+Zoë Polk is the Executive Director of the East Bay Community Law Center (EBCLC).
+EBCLC is one of the Bay Area’s largest and most effective legal service providers and educational clinics.
+As Executive Director, Zoë leads EBCLC’s efforts to provide client-centered, holistic legal advocacy, dismantle structural racism and build a resilient and healthy community.
 Zoë took the helm of EBCLC in January 2020, becoming the fourth executive director in the organization’s 32-year history.

-As Executive Director, Zoë leads a team of 80+ staff members in serving 8,000+ clients per year and advancing systemic policy change.
+At EBCLC, Zoë leads a team of 80+ staff members in serving 8,000+ clients per year to reimagine justice and advance systemic policy change.
 She serves as a Berkeley Law faculty member overseeing the training of 150+ students each year through EBCLC’s eight teaching clinics: the Clean Slate/Reentry Legal Services Clinic, the Community Economic Justice Clinic, the Consumer Justice Clinic, the Education Advocacy Clinic, the Health & Welfare Clinic, the Housing Clinic, the Immigration Clinic, and the Youth Defender Clinic.

 Zoë is a California- and District of Columbia-licensed attorney with a Bachelor of Arts degree in Government from Georgetown University and a Juris Doctorate from St. John’s University School of Law.
 Zoë also worked for 8 years as the National Program Director of Outdoor Afro, where she cultivated African-American connections to nature.
 Her interpretive hikes weaved Black history into each step, and her leadership development program trained volunteers across the country to be ambassadors for the outdoors.